hedavies98/hedavies98.github.io/README.md

 # Xbox style username generator

+Generates an Xbox style username in the form **[Adjective][Noun]** every page load.

+Stats:
+ - 81kb on first load
+ - ~120B on each subsequent load

-Using adjective and nouns from https://github.com/dariusk/corpora/tree/master/data/words
+Using adjectives and nouns from [corpora](https://github.com/dariusk/corpora/tree/master/data/words)